bytelyst-ai/quote_generator/README.md

     source venv/bin/activate   # On Windows use `venv\Scripts\activate`
     ```

-3. Install the required packages:
-    ```bash
-    pip install fpdf langchain_community
-    ```

-4. Ensure Ollama LLM is running locally.
+3. Ensure Ollama LLM is running locally.
 Modify the `base_url` in the script if needed.